raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 The main screen always shows your area's current temperature and estimated forecast, your console's local time, and current battery estimate.

-When plugged in, animated wallpapers will refresh at 30 frames per second.
-When running on battery, the display will enter a lower-power state to save energy.
+When the Playdate is plugged in to power, animated wallpapers will refresh at 30 frames per second.
+When running on battery, the display will enter a lower-power state to save energy, refreshing at 5 frames per second.

 ## The Fold™

 By using the crank on the main screen, you can wring up The Fold™.
 This contains more detailed weather info for your current location, such as:

-- Local time
 - Current temperature and estimated forecast
+- "Feels like" temperature, and HI/LO temps for the day
 - Estimated temperature and forecast for the next six hours
-- "Feels like" temperature, and HI/LO temps for the day
-- Sunrise and sunset times
+- Current wind speed, gusts, and direction
+- Air quality (EPA and DEFRA index), and information on particulate matter
 - Humidity, now and within the next hour
 - Precipitation, now and within the next hour
 - Estimated forecast, HI/LO temp, and sunrise/sunset times for the next day
+- Current moon phase
+- Sunrise and sunset times

 # Options